RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #315, #316, #317, #318

+So I started the work to change the build system into a plugin system that will allow me to build a [**Vue.js**](https://vuejs.org/) based plugin and in the future serverless plugins for various providers.
+I spent time a lot on refactoring how the configs are built today and changed all commands to be a function first so they can be configured with plugins when necessary.
+Lots of adjusting and cleaning up, but I'm close to being able to extract the config creation into the plugin system.
+I imagine I'll need a plugin to support config building, actual building, and post building.
+Shouldn't be too bad as the current cli and package support only differ in config building as they both use [**Rollup**](https://rollupjs.org/) for actual building and the deployment to [**NPM**](https://www.npmjs.com/) is the same as well.
+Off to paid work.

 ## #312, #313, #314

 I FUCKING DID IT!!!
 WOOT!!!
 So all three sessions I kept fighting and fighting